dgraph-io/dgraph-docs/content/deploy/production-checklist.md

 We provide sample configs for both [Docker Compose](https://github.com/dgraph-io/dgraph/blob/master/contrib/config/docker/docker-compose-ha.yml) and [Kubernetes](https://github.com/dgraph-io/dgraph/tree/master/contrib/config/kubernetes/dgraph-ha) for a 6-node cluster with 3 Alpha replicas per group.
 You can also run Dgraph directly on your host machines.

 A Dgraph cluster can be configured in a high-availability setup with Dgraph Zero and Dgraph Alpha each set up with peers.
-These peers are part of Raft consensus groups, which elect a single leader amongst themselves.
+These peers are part of Raft consensus groups, which elect a single leader among themselves.
 The non-leader peers are called followers.
 In the event that the peers cannot communicate with the leader (e.g., a network partition or a machine shuts down), the group automatically elects a new leader to continue.

 Configuration can be set either as command-line flags, environment variables, or in a config file (see [Config]({{< relref "deploy/config.md" >}})).